Dipikaz/RedBus-Automation-Script/README.md

 Then, update your project to download the dependencies.

 #Usage#
-Set up ChromeDriver:
+1. Set up ChromeDriver:
-Download the appropriate ChromeDriver from the official site.
+    1. Download the appropriate ChromeDriver from the official site.
-Place the chromedriver.exe (or chromedriver for Linux/Mac) in a known directory.
+    2. Place the chromedriver.exe (or chromedriver for Linux/Mac) in a known directory.
-Make sure this directory is included in your system's PATH environment variable.
-Alternatively, you can specify the path directly in the code using System.setProperty("webdriver.chrome.driver", "path/to/your/chromedriver");.
+    3. Make sure this directory is included in your system's PATH environment variable.
+Alternatively, you can specify the path directly in the code using :
+       System.setProperty("webdriver.chrome.driver", "path/to/your/chromedriver");.
-Run the script:
+2. Run the project
-Open the project in your IDE (e.g., Eclipse, IntelliJ).
+    1. Open the project in your IDE (e.g., Eclipse, IntelliJ).
-Navigate to the RedBusAutomation.java file.
+    2. Navigate to the RedBusAutomation.java file.
-Run the main() method.
+    3. Run the main() method.
 The script will open a Chrome browser window and execute the automation steps.

 #Expected Outcome#

 The console will display the total number of buses found after applying the 'Primo' and 'Evening' filters.
 Note: The code in the prompt currently prints this count, but the final extraction and printing of each operator's name is not yet implemented.

 A sample output showing the bus count would look like this:
 24 buses found

 To complete the assignment, the logic to iterate through the final list of web elements and print the travelsName for each bus would be added after the lazy-loading while loop.